asmaasadek/Product_Categories_Demo/README.md

 NOTE:
-You could get a list of products by a concrete category, attached with each product the other categories that it may belong to, You could use the uploaded file 'query TEST' for adding products under categories and test them back.
+You could get a list of products by a concrete category, attached with each product the other categories that it may belong to, You could use the uploaded file 'Query TEST' for adding products under categories and test them back.